 - The volcano in the attraction creates its flow via aluminum foil.
 The effects are rudimentary, but they work.

-- Versions of Peter Pan’s Flight are situated overseas at the Disneyland parks in Tokyo and Paris.
+- Versions of Peter Pan’s Flight exists overseas at the Disneyland parks in Tokyo and Paris.

-A Hidden Mickey can be found near Nana’s doghouse as the ship departs the Darling’s house.
+Find a Hidden Mickey near Nana’s doghouse as the ship departs the Darling’s house.
 Another Hidden Mickey is embedded in the moon during the London scene.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .